 I have been using Aweber for almost five years & had no issues in term of usability or sending emails to my subscribers.

-Last year (2015), when I launched my first eBook (Affiliate marketing eBook), I started reading about growth hacking the sales.
+3 years back (2015), when I launched my first eBook (Affiliate marketing eBook), I started reading about growth hacking the sales.
 One thing which I learned in this process is creating a funnel & using email marketing to increase sales.

 This is where I realized how important it is to segment & tag my email subscribers.
 Of course, I can create a funnel using Aweber, but it’s not straight forward to configure.
 And this is when I started looking for a perfect alternative to Aweber.

 Based on my research I found two good modern email marketing services (EMS):